+Area of Specialization

-Area of Specialization: During the course of study, the student will be required to focus on a particular content area for purposes of their independent research/individual study and/or thesis work.
+During the course of study, the student will be required to focus on a particular content area for purposes of their independent research/individual study and/or thesis work.
 Ultimately, this gives the student the opportunity to explore a topic in depth, in consultation with his or her advisor.
-The area of specialization should align with the advisor's topical or thematic bailiwick (e.g., if the student plans to specialize in Planetary Science, he or she should be working with Dr. Fieber-Beyer as the advisor; students specializing in Law, Policy, or History would work with Prof. Dodge or Dr. Del Canto Viterale as the advisor, etc.) Students who pursue the Thesis option must take two (2) courses in the chosen area of specialization.
+The area of specialization should align with the advisor's topical or thematic bailiwick (e.g., if the student plans to specialize in Planetary Science, he or she should be working with Dr. Fieber-Beyer as the advisor; students specializing in Law, Policy, or History would work with Prof. Dodge or Dr. Del Canto Viterale as the advisor, etc.) Students who pursue the Thesis option must take two (2) courses in the chosen area of specialization; students who pursue the Non-Thesis/Capstone option must take three (3) courses in the chosen area of specialization.